 Major transformation of Eugene’s Downtown Riverfront is underway, fulfilling the community’s long-held goal of turning a vacant, inaccessible riverfront lot into a vibrant, active, and accessible riverfront district and community destination.
 The redevelopment of the Downtown Riverfront has been a part of the community’s vision for decades, reinforced through numerous public engagement opportunities over several years.
 The City's Urban Renewal Agency now owns 16 acres of riverfront property that can become Eugene’s riverfront neighborhood – directly connecting our downtown and campus areas to the Willamette River and creating more access points for the community to enjoy.
 We have an opportunity to fulfill our community’s vision.

-The City is moving ahead with a number of initiatives to begin the transformation of the Downtown Riverfront property.
-Explore below to find out the latest about the proposed Williams/Dame & Associates (WDA) redevelopment, Steam Plant re-use, the Riverfront Park, and how you can get involved.
+A number of initiatives are underway, bringing us closer to the transformation of the Downtown Riverfront property.
+Explore below to find out the latest about the Riverfront Park, the Steam Plant, the vertical redevelopment let by Atkins Dame, Inc., and how you can get involved.